 Personal Guarantee of Company Directors or Trustees

-If the Customer is a company or trust, in any addition to any requirements on a credit account application form executed by the Customer (by which, without limitation, the director(s) or trustee(s) signing the application and/or these Terms and Conditions, in consideration of Bridgeman agreeing to supply goods and grant credit to the Customer at their request, also sign in their personal capacity and jointly and severally personally undertake as principal debtors to Bridgeman the payment of any and all monies now or hereafter owed by the Customer to Bridgeman and indemnify Bridgeman against non-payment by the Customer), Bridgeman may at any time require the Customer to procure, at the Customer’s cost, a personal guarantee in form and from guarantor(s) to Bridgeman’s reasonable satisfaction.
+If the Customer is a company or trust, in any addition to any requirements on a credit account application form executed by the Customer (by which, without limitation, the director(s) or trustee(s) signing the application and/or these Terms and Conditions, in consideration of Bridgeman agreeing to supply goods and grant credit to the Customer at their request, also sign in their personal capacity and jointly and severally personally undertake as principal debtors to Bridgeman the payment of any and all monies now or hereafter owed by the Customer to Bridgeman and indemnify Bridgeman against non-payment by the Customer), Bridgeman may at any time require the Customer to procure, at the Customer’s cost, a personal guarantee in aform and from guarantor(s) to Bridgeman’s reasonable satisfaction.
 Without incurring any liability, Bridgeman may suspend performance of any or all of its obligations under the Contract until such personal guarantee(s) is provided to its reasonable satisfaction, and require the Customer to pay all Losses incurred by Bridgeman as a result of such suspension.

 Any personal liability of a Guarantor shall not exclude the Customer in any way whatsoever from its liabilities and obligations.
 The Guarantor(s) and Customer shall be jointly and severally liable under the Contract and for payment of all sums due hereunder.